ai4u-ai/ASYNT-GAN/README.md

 https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymol-open-source

-###### Train
+###### PREPARE DATA
+Create and activate an anaconda env.
+Install the requirements
+`pip install -r requirements.txt`

 The file rcsb_pdb_ids_20200628065205.txt holds ids of pdb files related to covid-19 pandemic.
-The convert_to_wrl_files_pymol.py will fetch all the pdb files  split them into ligands and proteins, centralize them and create .wrl files for each ligand and chain in a particular protein.
+The convert_to_wrl_files_pymol.py will fetch all the pdb files and split them into ligands and proteins, centralize them and create .wrl files for each ligand and chain in a particular protein.
 The convert_to_ply_blender.py will iterate over the files in the data/to_convert folder and create ply files in the converted folder

+###### Train
-The ASYNT-GAN.py main will sample from those files train and save the model checkpoints to tf_ckpts_v2 folder and tensorboard logs to logs3d folder. to render tensorboard
+The ASYNT-GAN.py  will sample from converted files train and save the model checkpoints to tf_ckpts_v2 folder and tensorboard logs to logs3d folder. to render tensorboard
 `tensorboard --logdir logs3d`
 The port url and port will be shown in the cmd